o2r-project/architecture/docs/06_runtime-view.md

 [![runtime view ERC inspection](img/6.2-runtime-view-inspection.png)](img/6.2-runtime-view-inspection.png)

-The user initiates and _inspection_ of an existing ERC.
+The user initiates an _inspection_ of an existing ERC by providing a reference such as [DOI](/glossary#doi) or URL.
-The ERC ...
+[`loader`](#531-whitebox-microservices) retrieves the compendium files, saves them locally and loads the contained metadata.
+Then the user can start a new _job_ for the compendium.
+[`muncher`](#531-whitebox-microservices) checks the request, creates a new job in the database and returns the job ID.
+The user's client can use the ID to connect to the live logs provided by [`informer`](#531-whitebox-microservices).
+All following steps by muncher regularly update the database, whose change events `informer` uses to continuously update client via WebSockets.

+The job starts with creating a copy of the compendium's files for the job.
+A [copy-on-write filesystem](https://en.wikipedia.org/wiki/Copy-on-write) is advantageous for this step.
+Then the archived runtime image is loaded from the file in the compendium into a runtime repository.
+This repository may be remote (either public or private, e.g. based on [Docker Registry](https://github.com/docker/distribution), [ECR](https://aws.amazon.com/ecr/) or [GitLab](https://docs.gitlab.com/ce/user/project/container_registry.html)) or simply the local image storage.
+Then all files except the runtime image archive are packed so they can be send to a container runtime.
+The container runtime can be local (e.g. the Docker daemon), or a container orchestration such as [Kubernetes](https://en.wikipedia.org/wiki/Kubernetes).
+It provides log updates as a stream to `muncher`, which updates the database, whose changes trigger updates of the user interface via `informer`.
+When the container is finished, `muncher` compares the created outputs with the ones provided in the compendium and provides the result to the user.

 !!!
 Note "_In the code_"
-    The `muncher` has two core resources: a _compendium_ represents an ERC, a _job_ represents an _"execution"_ or a _"run"_ an ERC, i.e. the building, running, and saving of the runtime environment to create outputs (e.g. a viewable file, plots, or data) from the code and instructions provided in the ERC (script, [literate programming document](/glossary#literate-programming)).
+    The `muncher` has two core resources: a _compendium_ represents an ERC, a _job_ represents a _"run"_ of an ERC, i.e. the building, running, and saving of the runtime environment including execution of the contained workflow.
     The core function for this is the `Executor`, which chains a number of steps using [JavaScript Promises](/glossary#javascript-promises), see the [code](https://github.com/o2r-project/o2r-muncher/blob/master/lib/executor.js#L1306).
+    The check uses the tool [`erc-checker`](https://github.com/o2r-project/erc-checker).